-For 64-bit applications, FASM and GOASM use the same files that they use for 32-bit (with some differences for FASM), while ASMC, JWASM, UASM, MASM and POASM use the include and library files from the \EasyCode\Include\Masm\x64 and \EasyCode\Lib\x64 folders, specially programmed for 64-bit applications.
+For 64-bit applications GOASM uses the same files that it uses for 32-bit (GoAsm Headers), while ASMC, JWASM, UASM, MASM and POASM use the include and library files located at the \EasyCode\Include\Masm\x64 and \EasyCode\Lib\x64 folders, specially programmed for 64-bit applications.

 Easy Code is distributed with some configuration files, one for each supported assembler.
 Those files (located at the EasyCode\Config folder) have the extension "ori" and are a reference for the corresponding assembler to be configured properly.
 However, each assembler needs a configuration file with a "cfg" extension in order to work properly, but when you download Easy Code 2 there is no ".cfg" file.
 All those ".cfg" files will be created when Easy Code starts for the first time and they will be located at the EasyCode\Config folder.
 For more information, please see the Settings section.

 If your current version of Easy Code 2 is previous to 2.00.0.0007 (December 2, 2015), please follow the instructions of the Fasm.txt file, in the EasyCode folder.

 FASM does not have its own linker and visual projects need the Easy Code visual library to be linked.
 So, for Easy Code to be able to build visual projects with FASM, the Microsoft linker, link.exe, is used instead (ONLY for FASM visual projects).
 If you want to build visual projects with FASM (all examples are visual projects), you have to download and install the MASM32 SDK (for 32-bit visual projects) and MASM64 (for 64-bit visual projects).